kculfa/Supply-Chain-Run-Time/README.md

 # Supply-Chain-Run-Time

-After cloning the repoistory, please `cd` into the repository folder that was downloaded.
+(Latest version that is currently running is in the 'Supply-Chain-Run-Time' under the username ge87jiz) After cloning the repoistory, please `cd` into the repository folder that was downloaded.
 The folder should be called `Supply-Chain-Run-Time` if you do not change it.

 **IMPORTANT: PLEASE MAKE SURE TO RUN THE FLASK SERVER BEFORE THE VISUALIZATION**